Debt & Credit Help Paying Off Debt

 They will usually report that debt as settled on your credit report, which could adversely affect your score and your ability to borrow in the future.
 Other types of debt relief, such as debt consolidation, generally will not have the same negative impact.

-Working with a debt relief company is not right for everyone.
-It could damage your credit, and it can take some time until you've saved enough money to make a lump sum payment to settle your debt.
-There are also plenty of alternative debt solutions to consider in your pursuit of becoming debt-free, such as debt consolidation, a debt management plan, or credit counseling.
+There are also several alternative debt solutions to consider in your pursuit of becoming debt-free, such as debt consolidation, a debt management plan, or credit counseling.
 Still, settling debt could be preferable to bankruptcy and sometimes makes the most sense.

 If you want to settle debt, you can negotiate with creditors on your own to avoid the fees that debt settlement companies charge.
 However, if you're not comfortable working through the debt settlement process yourself, both National Debt Relief and Freedom Debt Relief could help you deal with your debt issues for a fee.